8kto/ttrpg-dungeon-battle-sim/Readme.md

 A tool built super quickly for my fellow OSR players.
 I sourced the equipment lists, along with their weights and costs, from the rulebook and used the **BFRPG Equipment Emporium** to fill in any missing weights.

+Check out my other TTRPG helper and [generator for the Lamentation of the Flame Princess](https://github.com/8kto/ttrpg-lotfp-helpers) system.

 Contributions are welcome!

-## Disclaimer I
+## Disclaimer

 This is an unofficial tool for "Swords and Wizardry" and is not endorsed by the game's publishers.
 All related trademarks belong to their respective owners.

-## Disclaimer II

-This is a quick and dirty code; I spent only a little time making it "clean".
-You can read the sources at your own risk.

-To see a better approach I took on a similar project, check out my other TTRPG helper and [generator for the Lamentation of the Flame Princess](https://github.com/8kto/ttrpg-lotfp-helpers) system.

 ## Demo